shane-garnetti/cloudgruntblog/content/posts/securityhaslayers.md

 ## 6) Remediation
 - If a security breach occurred, is there a documented procudure for how will you remediate?
-- Is there any automated remediations actions required?
+- Are there any automated remediations actions required?
-- Is there a validated Disaster Recovery solution that meets RTO/RPO requirements?

 # Best Practices